 Is it time for a new roof?
 Maybe you’ve discovered a leak?
 Hopefully, that’s all it is.
 But the reason for the leak could be a larger underlying problem, said Kershan Bulsara, manager of roofing company Roofmaster.

-“It could cost over $1,000 to blow more insulation into the attic, which can be done to mitigate the heat loss that leads to ice build-up,” said Bulsara.
-If you are not replacing the roof and just need to fix the leaks that the ice build up caused, Bulsara said to expect at least another $500 in costs.
+“It could cost over $1,000 to blow more insulation into the attic, which can be done to mitigate the heat loss that leads to ice buildup,” said Bulsara.
+If you are not replacing the roof and just need to fix the leaks that the ice buildup caused, Bulsara said to expect at least another $500 in costs.
+The good news: A new roof is one of the renovations that will pay off in the long run.

-If you’re doing a kitchen remodel and using a general contractor, he or she might have a line item for appliance installation, said Jesse Fowler, president and founder of Tellus Design + Build in Costa Mesa, Calif.
+But if you’re doing a kitchen renovation and using a general contractor, he or she might have a line item for appliance installation, said Jesse Fowler, president and founder of Tellus Design + Build in Costa Mesa, Calif.
 That’s fair enough — most of the time.
 But, said Fowler, often the vendor or store from which the appliances were purchased has included installation.

 That results in you essentially paying twice for the installation, said Fowler.
 That can cost you anywhere from $400 to $1,200, he said.
 So, make sure you check.